Yes, though this answer depends on what one considers decent and affordable!

 - You might find the occasional Technics SL-1200 Mk7 on special from online sellers, though by now these have probably dried up.
 For around $1600, this is the best deal up to about $3K.

-- The new Technics SL-1500 is worth considering at around $2,000 AUD, discounted to $1,500 at times.
-It’s a basic deck, but solid value.
+- The new Technics SL-1500 is worth considering at around $2,000 AUD, discounted to $1,500.
+It’s a basic deck, but solid value, though the plastic tonearm base irritates me at the price.

 - The MoFi StudioDeck for around $2,000 is also a decent value.
 Be careful of the loose bearings I’ve found in a few of these now though.